Help Me Choose:

 Dry, frizzy hair is dull, lackluster and usually characterized by a feeling of dryness, split ends or hair that is brittle and breaks easily.
 This type of hair feels rough, and not smooth and silky and is generally indicated by frizziness, fly away hair and a lack of shine.
 Dryness can be caused by insufficient oil production by the sebaceous glands on the scalp or due to hormonal imbalances, diets deficient in proteins and vitamins or due to chemical treatments.

-Treating Dry Hair
+Helping with Dry Hair

 The Path to Beautiful Hair Begins With Natural Cleansing